Typhoon Percy (1990): Impact

 In the provinces of Fujian and Guangdong of China, power lines were downed.
 Farm production was reduced by 400 million catties in Fujian.
 In Nan'ao, gales persisted for about 10 hours and more than 410 mm of rainfall was recorded, the heaviest in 300 years.
 Floodwaters there were up to 2 m deep.
 In Quanzhou, four people were killed, another was injured, and 100,000 ha of crops were damaged.
 There, 100,000 trees were damaged along with 1,000 power lines.
 One person was killed and tens of millions in damage was reported in Zhangzhou.
 In Dongshan, one individual died and four others suffered injuries.
 A total of 30,000 ha of asparagus were damaged.
 One vessel was sunk and seven more were damaged.
 One third of the trees there were downed.
 Damage in Dongshan was estimated at ¥27 million (US$5.7 million).
 Elsewhere, 270,000 ha of farmland was flooded, including 174,000 ha of rice in Shantou.
 Ninety-five structures were destroyed and two hundred and one were damaged.
 Roughly 20 km of a highway was destroyed.
 Damage totaled ¥49 million (US$10 million).
 Overall, greater than 6,650 homes were damaged and numerous fishing boats sunk.
 Sixteen people were killed throughout southeastern China and more than 100 others sustained injuries.
 Damage was estimated at US$28 million.

 The remnants of Percy would interact with a frontal low and stagnate along the Korea Strait, causing heavy rainfall in Japan on July 2.
 As a result of this, flooding was recorded in many parts of Saga Prefecture.
 This flooding event caused fifteen buildings to be partially destroyed, over 250 roads to be damaged in some way, seventeen levee collapses, four bridges to be washed away, five injuries, and two deaths in the prefecture.
-In total, in Saga Prefecture, Percy's remnants caused 57.976 billion yen (USD$397.65 million) in damage.
+In total, in Saga Prefecture, Percy's remnants caused 57.976 billion yen (USD397.65 million) in damage.